BenMacKenzie/model-utils-dash/README.md

 need to include dataset and/or job id in mflow run so that we can track which runs belong to which dataset. also should log a dataset.  [need to update training notebook.]

+split traing and eval into separate notebooks?  or make a separate eval notebook available